 We now have scores of restoration supplies and tools to help you get the job done right the first time.

-You see, I grew up in one boring American suburb after another until my parents bought a beautiful 1759 Colonial house in Highland Mills, NY when I was a teenager.
+I haven’t always loved old houses.
+I grew up in one boring American suburb after another until my parents bought a beautiful 1759 Colonial house in Highland Mills, NY when I was a teenager.
 The wavy glass, weathered clapboards, and wide plank wood floors drew me in and sparked my curiosity and creativity.
-Eventually, I was hooked!
-I wanted to know how these houses were built and eventually build them myself.
-Ever since then I’ve been studying the old ways of the master craftsman who built these amazing homes by hand, and I’ve been honing my own skills as we go from one historic project to another.

-If you’re interested in getting to know me better and seeing what this blog is all about then these posts are the place to start.
-Glad to have you visit, and looking forward to getting to know you!
+Glad to have you visit, and I looking forward to getting to know you!